 The Evil Within is a franchise that was conceived on the notion of returning survival horror to its roots.
-It was a bold statement that resonated with many horror fans at the time – given the industry’s gradual shift towards action horror – and the fact Resident Evil creator Shinji Mikami was at the helm also meant expectations were sky high.
-While the first game did, for the most part, achieve its goal, it also suffered from a slew technical issues and odd design choices.
+It was a bold statement that resonated with many horror fans at the time, given the industry’s gradual shift towards action horror, and the fact Resident Evil creator Shinji Mikami was at the helm meant that expectations were sky high.
+While the first game did, for the most part, achieve that goal, it also suffered from a slew technical issues and odd design choices.
 It also wasn’t very scary, which was a let down for some.
 Where it fell short, however, it made up for it with brilliant and inventive ideas.
-The game clearly demonstrated there was a tremendous amount of potential still untapped, so it was with great anticipation a sequel was announced.
+The game clearly demonstrated that there was a tremendous amount of untapped potential still to be realised, so it was with great anticipation that a sequel was announced.
 For both better and worse, The Evil Within 2 expands on the original.

 Set three years after the events of the original game, we learn that Sebastian Castellanos now spends most his time trying to find solace at the bottom of a bottle.
-After the death of his daughter, the disappearance of his wife, and the disturbing series of misadventures he suffered while investigating the case at Beacon Mental Hospital, it’s become clear that he’s pretty much given up on life.
+After the death of his daughter, the disappearance of his wife, and the disturbing series of misadventures he suffered through while investigating the case at Beacon Mental Hospital, it’s become clear that he’s pretty much given up on life.
 What he never expected, however, was for his ex-partner, Juli Kidman (who turned out to be a Mobius agent), to just randomly show up at a bar one day after countless failed attempts to locate her over the years.
 It turns out his daughter never actually died in a fire, and that she was kidnapped by Mobius to serve as the core for a different STEM project.
-Not just that, but she’s recently gone AWOL, and they need Sebastian’s help to find her before it all falls apart.
+Not just that, but she’s also recently gone AWOL and they need Sebastian’s help to find her before it all falls apart.